khulnasoft/AiKit/docs/overview/deep_dive/docstrings.rst

     -------
     <return value with its description>

-Let's take :func:`ivy.add` as an example.
+Let's take :func:`aikit.add` as an example.
-The docstring for `ivy.add <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/ivy/functional/ivy/elementwise.py#L191>`_ is thorough, as explained above.
+The docstring for `aikit.add <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/aikit/functional/aikit/elementwise.py#L191>`_ is thorough, as explained above.
-However, the docstrings for `ivy.Array.add <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/ivy/array/elementwise.py#L36>`_, `ivy.Container.add <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/ivy/container/elementwise.py#L209>`_ all follow the succinct pattern outlined above.
+However, the docstrings for `aikit.Array.add <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/aikit/array/elementwise.py#L36>`_, `aikit.Container.add <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/aikit/container/elementwise.py#L209>`_ all follow the succinct pattern outlined above.
-Likewise, the docstrings for the special methods `ivy.Array.__add__ <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/ivy/array/array.py#L310>`_, `ivy.Array.__radd__ <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/ivy/array/array.py#L359>`_, `ivy.Container.__add__ <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/ivy/container/container.py#L106>`_, and `ivy.Container.__radd__ <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/ivy/container/container.py#L171>`_, also follow the succinct pattern outlined above.
+Likewise, the docstrings for the special methods `aikit.Array.__add__ <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/aikit/array/array.py#L310>`_, `aikit.Array.__radd__ <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/aikit/array/array.py#L359>`_, `aikit.Container.__add__ <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/aikit/container/container.py#L106>`_, and `aikit.Container.__radd__ <https://github.com/khulnasoft/aikit/blob/04766790a518ecde380cb6eeb05aa89cf5acdbfd/aikit/container/container.py#L171>`_, also follow the succinct pattern outlined above.
 Note that these docstrings all *also* include examples, which we will cover in the next section.

-For all other classes, such as the various layers at :code:`ivy/ivy/stateful/layers`, then we should add full and thorough docstrings for both the **constructor** and also **all methods**.
+For all other classes, such as the various layers at :code:`aikit/aikit/stateful/layers`, then we should add full and thorough docstrings for both the **constructor** and also **all methods**.

 This is the case even when the class directly wraps a function in the functional API.
-For example, the class `ivy.Linear <https://github.com/khulnasoft/aikit/blob/51c23694c2f51e88caef0f382f200b195f8458b5/ivy/stateful/layers.py#L13>`_ wraps the function `ivy.linear <https://github.com/khulnasoft/aikit/blob/51c23694c2f51e88caef0f382f200b195f8458b5/ivy/functional/ivy/layers.py#L22>`_, but does so in a stateful manner with the variables stored internally in the instance of the class.
+For example, the class `aikit.Linear <https://github.com/khulnasoft/aikit/blob/51c23694c2f51e88caef0f382f200b195f8458b5/aikit/stateful/layers.py#L13>`_ wraps the function `aikit.linear <https://github.com/khulnasoft/aikit/blob/51c23694c2f51e88caef0f382f200b195f8458b5/aikit/functional/aikit/layers.py#L22>`_, but does so in a stateful manner with the variables stored internally in the instance of the class.
-Even though the :class:`ivy.Linear` class wraps :func:`ivy.linear` in the forward pass defined in `ivy.Linear._forward <https://github.com/khulnasoft/aikit/blob/51c23694c2f51e88caef0f382f200b195f8458b5/ivy/stateful/layers.py#L84>`_, the function signatures of :func:`ivy.linear` and :meth:`ivy.Linear._forward` are still quite distinct, with the former including all trainable variables explicitly, and the latter having these implicit as internal instance attributes of the class.
+Even though the :class:`aikit.Linear` class wraps :func:`aikit.linear` in the forward pass defined in `aikit.Linear._forward <https://github.com/khulnasoft/aikit/blob/51c23694c2f51e88caef0f382f200b195f8458b5/aikit/stateful/layers.py#L84>`_, the function signatures of :func:`aikit.linear` and :meth:`aikit.Linear._forward` are still quite distinct, with the former including all trainable variables explicitly, and the latter having these implicit as internal instance attributes of the class.

-Therefore, with the exception of the :class:`ivy.Array` and :class:`ivy.Container` methods which directly wrap functions in the functional API, we should always add full and thorough docstrings to all methods of all other classes in Ivy, including cases where these also directly wrap functions in the functional API.
+Therefore, with the exception of the :class:`aikit.Array` and :class:`aikit.Container` methods which directly wrap functions in the functional API, we should always add full and thorough docstrings to all methods of all other classes in Aikit, including cases where these also directly wrap functions in the functional API.

 **Round Up**